What is a Default Risk Premium?

 Liquidity and profitability

 Lenders may also examine an entity’s financial position.
 For example, if a business is applying for a loan from a bank, the bank might examine some of the business’ recent financial statements.
-If the business seems to be generating reliable month-over-month revenue, effectively managing costs and producing profits, banks may be more inclined to charge a lower default risk premium.
+If the business seems to be generating reliable month-over-month revenue, effectively managing costs and producing profits, banks are more inclined to charge a lower default risk premium.

-Examining the business’ balance sheet and cash flow statement provide insight into the business’ liquidity and ability to meet monthly interest payment obligations.
+Examining the business’ balance sheet and cash flow statement provides insight into the business’ liquidity and ability to meet monthly interest payment obligations.
 Conversely, poor liquidity and profitability will solicit a higher default risk premium.

 Assets make borrowers attractive to banks, as the loans can be collateralized against them.
 For example, if a business owns a $5-million building and would like to take on a $5 million loan to finance its operations, a bank might use the building as collateral.
 In such a situation, the bank would be able to claim ownership of the building in the event that the business was no longer able to make the loan repayments.